 This doesn't seem to help us figure out the next number.
 So we try a different method.

-These skills were handed to you through past experiences.
-So this ability is actually pre-programmed into your brain.
+These skills were handed to you through past experiences; the ability to problem solve was programmed into your brain over time.

 It's a direct result of cause and effect.
 A series of biological executions.
 A fine example of determinism within our conscious brain processes.

-Are we more than biological machines?
-In the example of this problem solving example, you're simply a human calculator.
+So are we more than biological machines?
+In this example, no. You're simply a human calculator.

 Where is Consciousness in The Brain?

-Another way to tackle the consciousness problem is to study it in action - or inaction.
-This observational study on consciousness from UCLA used fMRI scans of 12 healthy brains to conclude:
+Another way to tackle the consciousness problem is to study it in action—or inaction.
+This observational study on consciousness at UCLA used fMRI scans of 12 healthy brains to conclude:

 "When we lose consciousness, the communication among areas of the brain becomes extremely inefficient, as if suddenly each area of the brain became very distant from every other, making it difficult for information to travel from one place to another."